juissi999/meerkat/README.md

 ### Meerkat?

-A quick animal who probably forgots a lot quickly.
+A quick animal who probably forgots a lot quickly too.
 Also meerkat resembles the word "memory" a bit and the purpose of this app is to be a help for memory.

 ### Usage

 Start a command line and go to the app directory.

+Install dependencies by typing:

+`npm install`

 Build database by typing:

 `node build_database`

 Start server by typing:

-`node server`

-or

 `node server [portnum]`

 where [portnum] is a port number where the server will start listening.
+If you do not provide a portnumber, the server will listen on port 80.

 ### Technologies used